TechNova-App-Team/Time.Tracker.SingleFile/CODE_OF_CONDUCT.md

 <a id="english"></a>

-# CODE OF CONDUCT FOR TIMETRACKER PRO
+# CODE OF CONDUCT FOR Time.Tracker.SingleFile

 ## Our Pledge